 Ever wonder about the benefits of yoga?

 Well, you don’t need to look any further.
-We’ve looked at thousands of research studies to see how yoga can make you healthier.
+We went through thousands of research studies to see how yoga can make you healthier.
+Boy, did we find many!

 I remember my own story.